tud-hri/joan/docs/index.md

 Among others, we build JOAN to enable you to

-- quickly set up (human-in-the-loop) experiments,
+- Quickly set up (human-in-the-loop) experiments,
-- define traffic scenarios,
+- Define traffic scenarios,
-- log data, and
+- Log data, and
-- implement haptic driver-automated vehicle interaction.
+- Implement haptic driver-automated vehicle interaction.

 Have fun!